bbauska/W3Cx-2of5/README.md

 is that the height of a parent element is automatically extended to include all its children, its content.
 Designers working in CSS unconsciously lean on this fact as they plan layouts and adjust element positions.
-But this is **not** true for children that are positioned absolutely.
+But this is <b>not<b> true for children that are positioned absolutely.
 Absolutely positioned children do not contribute to the size of the parent element.
 A parent element that contains only absolutely positioned children will have a height of 0, has no